gaelcolas/Sampler/README.md

 ### `Get-SamplerModuleInfo`

-This command loads a module manifest and return the hashtable.
+This command loads a module manifest and returns the hashtable.
-This implementation works around the issue where Windows PowerShell version have issues with the pwsh `$env:PSModulePath` such as in _VS Code_ with the _VS Code_ _PowerShell extension_.
+This implementation works around the issue where Windows PowerShell has issues with the pwsh `$env:PSModulePath` such as in _VS Code_ with the _VS Code_ _PowerShell extension_.